-The Parc-nature de l’Île-de-la-Visitation is steeped in close to 300 years of history.
-Its location on the shores of the Rivière des Prairies was once home to Canada’s first industrial site.
+Île-de-la-Visitation Nature Park is steeped in close to 300 years of history.
+Its location on the shores of the Rivière des Prairies was once home to Canada’s first industrial site!
+The old windmill, apple press and vestiges of the industrial past of this heritage site, dating back to the French regime, are open to the public.*

 - Nature interpretation